valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 * __Business Logic Automation:__ using unique spreadsheet-like rules, extensible with Python :trophy:

+&nbsp;

 ### Tutorial - build and customize a system

 In this Tutorial, you will:

-* create an application
+* Create an application from a pre-supplied sample database

-* run it
+* Run it

-* customize it using VSCode.
+* Customize it using VSCode.

-* learn about declarative, spreadsheet-like business logic for multi-table constraints and derivations
+* Learn about declarative, spreadsheet-like business logic for multi-table constraints and derivations

+&nbsp;

 ### Excellent Intro to Popular Technologies